AImageLab-zip/IM-Fuse/ReHyDIL/README.md

 python preprocess.py\
   --datapath <INPUT_PATH> \                    # Directory with the original dataset
-  --outputpath <OUTPUT_path>                   # Directory for the new, preprocessed, dataset
+  --outputpath <OUTPUT_path>                   # Directory for the new, preprocessed, dataset --num-workers <NUM_WORKERS>                  # Optional, Number of workers for parallel preprocessing
 ```
 #TODO CONTINUA DA QUA
 ## Training